What is Biotin?

 Biotin or Vitamin B7 is one of the vitamins of the water-soluble Vitamin B complex.
 It is an essential vitamin and plays such an important role in maintaining hair and skin health that is also known as Vitamin H, where the ‘H’ stands for ‘Haar und Haut’, i.e. hair and skin in German.
 Thus, biotin for hair is very important.
 The word Biotin itself is derived from the Greek word ‘biotos’ which means life or sustenance.

 What are the benefits of Biotin?

-Yes, definitely!
-You can get biotin from your food.
+If you need it, you can get biotin from your regular food.
 Some good sources of Biotin in your diet are: